matthewhand/noteable-helper-scripts/notebooks/advice_notion.md

 ```

 3. **Database Structure**: This guide assumes that each project is a page in the database, and that the page has a 'Name' property (the name of the project) and a 'Status' property (the status of the project).
 If your database is structured differently, you may need to adjust your scripts accordingly.

+4. **Content Length**: Notion has a hard limit of 2000 characters for the blog post.
+Please keep it under this.